hadley/adv-r/Evaluation.md

     quote(vs == am)
     # vs == am

-We could also build it up manually using `call`:
+We could also build a call manually using `call`:

     call("==", as.name("vs"), as.name("am"))
     # vs == am

-Or from text with `parse`:
+Or from a stringr with `parse`:

     parse(text = "vs == am")[[1]]
     # vs == am
     # Parse returns an expression, but we just want the first element
     # which is a call

-The simplest way to write `subset` would be to require that the user supply a call object, created using one of the above techniques.
+The simplest way to write `subset` would be to require that the user supply a call, created using one of the above techniques.
 But that requires extra typing, just what we were trying to avoid when creating this function.
 We want create the call inside the function, not outside of it.

 Think about why `quote` wouldn't be useful in this case, and then run the following code to check if your guess was correct: